-If you’ve ever been to a restaurant patio or waiting area in a commercial property, or even a home with a well-appointed outdoor area, there’s a good chance you’ve come across metal planters.
+If you’ve ever dined at a rooftop restaurant, waited in the lobby of a commercial property, or appreciated a well-appointed residential landscape, there’s a good chance you’ve come across metal planters.

 Our Metal Planter Manufacturing Process